-Without really knowing what I was doing, I dove headfirst in front of the oncoming freight train of inertia.
-I chased every opportunity to learn about anything that had ever spoken to me: diplomacy, finance, travel, technology, art, sports, fast cars...
+With more enthusiasm than strategy, I took chased every opportunity to learn about the things that spoke to me: diplomacy, finance, travel, technology, art, sports, fast cars...

 At the age of seventeen, I bought a one-way ticket to Scotland and spent the next four years learning how to lock my front door.
 And savor a Guinness to the last drop.
 And when to surrender to ancient superstitions.
 And how to find my depth in a crowd of ridiculously bright people with ridiculously impressive accents.

 Following graduation from the University of St. Andrews with an M.A. in International Relations, I returned to the States to work for a technical trade association as a writer, editor, and conference coordinator.

 I lived.
 I wrote.
 I got better with people.
 I stockpiled tools.

 Upon earning a masters in Sports Industry Management from Georgetown University and a first-class education in student loan debt repayment, I plunged into the deep end of marketing.
 Over the next handful of years I managed strategic partnerships and experiential marketing initiatives for major sports properties, consulting agencies, and Fortune 100 companies like BMW of North America.